 This is probably a power issue.
 Make sure that the cord is securely plugged into the back of the Instant Pot.
 Double-check that your power outlet is working (you can try switching to another outlet to find out).
 If this doesn’t work, contact Instant Pot support.

 The pot is getting streaky or cloudy

 The stainless steel inner pot will typically get streaky or cloudy after the first use.
-This is not uncommon, especially when pressure cooking or sautéing with oils or fatty foods.
-The discoloration will not harm or affect your cooking, although it may not easily come off when hand washing.
+The discoloration is not uncommon, especially when pressure cooking or sautéing with oils or fatty foods.
+Fortunately, the funky appearance will not harm or affect your cooking.
+Still, it may not easily come off when handwashing.
 The pot is dishwasher safe, so you can put it in the dishwasher to help remove these streaks if you really want to.
-You can also try rubbing it with a vinegar mixture if you want to restore as much of the shine as possible.
-It isn’t much to be concerned about though.
+You can also try rubbing it with a vinegar mixture to restore as much of the shine as possible.
+It isn’t much to be concerned about, though.